ajwills72/about-ajwills72/gifts.md

 # Gifts

 If you're thinking of buying me a gift then, first, thank you - that's really nice.
 And second, sorry, I'm not necessarily the easiest person to buy for.
 This is mainly because I can easily feel overwhelmed by "stuff" and would in general like less stuff in my life, rather than more.

-But, I do support some charities, and I also collect various small, old, rare things.
-Either of these categories are always good gift options.
-Some details below.
+In 2020/21, I've decided to make an exception for interesting print books, and vinyl records.
+Below are some suggestions of things I would like but do not have:

+## Print books

+- David Graeber (2018). _Bullshit jobs_.

+- Don Miguel Ruiz (2008). _The four agreements_.

+- Marcus Aurelius. _Meditations_ (apparently there are some poor translations, so check out reviews)

+## Vinyl records

+If neither of those lists spark joy in you, here's some other ideas:

 ## Charitable donations